St. Elizabeth Ann Seton (1774 – 1821)

 As was custom for prominent matrons of the time, Mrs. Seton embarked on a career of public charity.
 She founded a society of women known as the Widow’s Society to raise money and give aid to poverty-stricken widows in New York City.
 The good works of this group prompted neighbors to refer to them as the “Protestant Sisters of Charity.”

 Through most of their married life, William Seton suffered from tuberculosis.
 In 1803, after suffering severe business losses, including bankruptcy, William’s health deteriorated rapidly.
-When he expressed a desire to go to Italy to try to improve his health, Elizabeth left four of her children with relatives, and went with William, and their eight-year-old daughter abroad.
+When he expressed a desire to go to Italy to try to improve his health, Elizabeth left four of her children with relatives, and went abroad with William and their 8-year-old daughter.

 After weeks of travel, William died in the Filicchi home in Pisa.
 The widowed Elizabeth and her daughter sailed home to America in April 1804.
 Confronted with the need to support her five children without any help from her husband or her husband’s business, which was now bankrupt, Elizabeth opened a school in her home.
 After that venture failed, she decided to seek employment elsewhere.